 Water is known as a conduit for emotions.
 There are many aspects of the water in our community that are ripe for exploration and full of creative inspiration.
 Some of the tributaries have been buried and do not appear on maps.
 Many local people don’t know they’re there or where they connect.
 Connecting with the water in its fullness will provide a guide by which we can connect to our own emotions and stories.
 Through creative workshops (poetry, music, theater and puppetry) offered by myself and other community members, we will create a body of work inspired by our water.
 We will assemble this work into an evening performance and an online presence to share our creative efforts with the rest of the community and the world.

-My hope is that through the Cherry Valley Water Project, my community will slow down and notice the beauty and vitality of their surroundings.
-By attending a workshop and sitting by the creek for an afternoon, slowly drafting a poem, they will feel less alone and more connected to nature.
-By building the courage to share that poem in front of an audience and online, they will grow more proud of themselves and their surroundings.
+My hope is that through the Cherry Valley Water Project, we will slow down and notice the beauty and vitality of their surroundings.
+By attending a workshop and sitting by the creek for an afternoon, slowly drafting a poem, you will feel less alone and more connected to nature.
+By building the courage to share that poem in front of an audience and online, you will build confidence and pride in your surroundings.
 Together we will bond in new ways, becoming vulnerable and resilient, all while developing a deep love for the flowing water that surrounds us all.

-I am applying for the NYS Rural and Traditional Arts Fellowship.
-If you or your organization would like to write a letter of support or make a financial contribution to the Cherry Valley Water Project, it would be much appreciated.
+If you or your organization would like to make a financial contribution to the Cherry Valley Water Project, it would be much appreciated.
 Please contact me here.